 For the same reasons you chose to certify in the first place:

 - To reduce your cyber threat by 80%

 - To benefit from the Cyber Essentials scheme

-- To grasp your organisation's cyber security position
+- To understand your organisation's cybersecurity position

 How do I become 100% secure?

 We’d all love to be 100% secure, unfortunately, this is all but impossible.
 The best thing you can do is guarantee 80% protection from cyber-attacks through Cyber Essentials, and then look to invest in Compliance and SOC & SIEM solutions to bridge that gap.
 Then consider getting specialist cyber insurance so you can be protected should experience a cyber attack.

 My IT team told me to buy tools, why should I bother with Cyber Essentials?